Purina Pro Plan Large Breed Adult Food (34 lb)

 Large breeds need controlled-calorie formulas to prevent rapid growth that stresses joints.
 Look for large breed formulas with added glucosamine and chondroitin.

 At 70-130 lbs, the Akita puts real demands on any dog food you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Foods to Your Akita's High-Energy Lifestyle